 I love when you find that one pair of jeans that works for every scenario.
 Fall gets a little breezier, so I pack away shorts and dresses to opt for a great pair of denim.
 Dickie’s lasts for a long time and can move along with you while hiking, walking or even dressed up with booties to dance the night away.

 I’ve always sworn by infinity scarves as my favorite versatile travel item.
-While layers work well in the fall, I like that a over-sized scarf can come off quickly is you get warm while moving outdoors.
+While layers work well in the fall, I like that an over-sized scarf can come off quickly is you get warm while moving outdoors.
 It also doubles as a great travel blanket or bunched up as a pillow on the plane.

 There’s nothing worse while enjoying your ski break than freezing fingers.
 We keep a few of these on hand at all times to pass around to our squad.
 It’s a quick way to stay cozy on the slopes and can be put wherever you need a little warm boost.

 Any time you’re spending an extended trip outdoors, it’s good to have a plan if you get stuck.
 As in, have to stay overnight somewhere under the stars.
 Sleeping bags are often great but can be bulky and take up space.
-So something like a survival bag an be useful to have in your backpack in case of emergencies.
+So something like a survival bag can be useful to have in your backpack in case of emergencies.
 It’s made of anti-tear material and can retain heat on cold nights.

 If you plan on a lot of springtime road trips, it’s well worth investing in a good bike you can bring along with you.
 Rentals are often a hit-or-miss situation, so having your own bicycle ready is key to a good roadside adventure.
-The B’Twin is a great holiday bike, as it’s reliable and usable for a couple seasons.
+The B’Twin is a great holiday bike, as it’s reliable and usable for a couple of seasons.

 Serious hikers and those who like to work up a sweat will love this in their suitcase.
 A hydration bladder takes up very little space and can be used on its own or in a backpack.
 Fill with water for quick hydration anytime on the trail.
 They are leak-proof and portable for almost any outdoor activity.